Acumatica/AntiPlagiarism/README.md

  - You can filter the data in the table by using the **Threshold** parameter.
 The **Similarity** column shows how similar the source and reference methods are.
 The red information sign to the left of the value indicates that the similarity value exceeds the threshold.
 If you change the **Threshold** parameter value for the already completed analysis, the red information signs is updated.
 You can also use the **Show only rows exceeding threshold** settign for filtering, which is described in the **Settings** section.

 ### Settings
-Antiplagiarism has the **Settings** panel.
+AntiPlagiarism has the **Settings** panel.
 You can expand or collapse the panel by clicking on the button with a gear icon.

 The panel contains the following elements.